 1. Sell The Land

 Perhaps you inherited the land and have no desire to manage it.
 Or maybe the land is located in a valuable area, where you may get more out of selling it than attempting to make it pay.

 While you will only get paid once (as opposed to any of the other options below), that income can be invested and potentially provide a long-term passive income stream.

 Even if you don’t plan on selling, it’s still a good idea to get an estimate of its value.
 On AcreValue, you can compare your property to preciously sold land in your area.

 That should give you a very rough estimate of the land’s worth.
 If the number is somewhat within a price range that may entice you to sell, you can contact an appraiser who will give you a more precise estimate.

 2. Become Self-Sufficient

 Self-sufficiency is not exactly making you money, but it is saving you money, which from an accounting standpoint is different but has the same effect on your finances.

 On just one acre, you can grow enough food to feed a family of four.
 You may have to grow a limited selection of high-yield foods if you plan on feeding multiple people on your lot.
-In contrast, it is entirely feasible to provide a wider selection of vegetables and fruits for fewer people.
+In contrast, providing a wider selection of vegetables and fruits for fewer people is entirely feasible.

 How Much Can You Make by Being Self-sufficient on 1 Acre?